 Adams began writing in the evenings, and after two years he produced an exquisitely written story about a group of young rabbits escaping from their doomed warren.
 “It was rather difficult to start with.
 I was 52 when I discovered I could write.
 I wish I’d known a bit earlier.
 I never thought of myself as a writer until I became one.”
 And therein lies the critical point for today’s reflection.
 Adams never thought of himself as a writer until he became one.
 He remained open to his life as a writer, even though it was difficult work.
 Asked if he enjoyed writing his first book, his response was quick and pithy.
 "No, I hated it.
 To be frank writing is bloody hard work.
 But I did enjoy that I had the guts to persevere with it."

-Adams practiced the art of living well because he tried two things he had never done.
+Adams navigated the chaos because he tried two things he had never done.
 First, he made up a story to tell his daughters and second, he spent two years writing it down into book form.
 The writing was difficult and frustrating once completed since he had to overcome several rejections.
-In the end, what separates those who navigate the chaos and practice the art of living well from those who do not is, in Haden’s words “the ability to seize and at times even create their own opportunities to advance themselves.”
+In the end, what separates those who navigate the chaos from those who do not is, in Haden’s words “the ability to seize and at times even create their own opportunities to advance themselves.”
 Remember, you can, at any moment, decide to change the direction of your life.
 Adams did.

 Richard Adams never intended to be a writer and he certainly never thought he would be an international best seller.
 He remained open to the life that was waiting for him.
 Are you?